wolfgang101/include-mastodon-feed/README.md

-# Include Mastodon Feed Wordpress plugin
+# Include Mastodon Feed Wordpress Plugin

-Plugin that provides a `[include-mastodon-feed]` shortcode to easily integrate mastodon feeds into wordpress pages.
+Plugin that provides an `[include-mastodon-feed]` shortcode to easily integrate mastodon feeds into wordpress pages.

 The plugin is written in PHP and generates native JavaScript to fetch and render the mastodon feed.
 No special libraries needed.